Verilog Modules

 A Verilog module has three main parts:

-2. Port definitions – Input/output specifications
+2. Port definitions – Identifying the plugs (Input/Output).

 Basic Module Structure